Yue-Zhengyuan/Lectures/Quantum_Field_Theory/5-Feynman_Diagrams/1_1-S-Matrix.md

 }
 $$

 This can be formally regarded as $1 \to n$ scattering.
+Removing from the expression of $d\sigma$ the factors that do not make sense when the initial state only has one particle, the result turns out to be

 $$
 \begin{aligned}